Performance Evaluation of Action Recognition Models on Low Quality Videos: Training of action recognition models

-The models used below were X3D-M~\cite{X3D}, Slow-R50~\cite{hara3dcnns}, and SlowFast-R101~\cite{SlowFast}, which have been pre-trained by Kinetics400 \footnote{ This is not usual because we used the same dataset for both pre-training and the downstream task.
-However, we are interested in how the performance decreases from that obtained by pre-training.}.
-The optimizer was set to Adam~\cite{adam} and the learning rate to 0.0001.
-Frame sampling of the input video clip to the model was performed as in the steps in Sec.~\ref{sec:h264transcoding}, except resizing the short side to a randomly chosen size in the range of [256, 320] pixels while maintaining the aspect ratio, followed by randomly cropping a $224 \times 224$ pixel patch and flipping it horizontally at a ratio of 50\%.
+which have been pre-trained by Kinetics400 \footnote{ This is not usual because we used the same dataset for both pre-training and the downstream task.
+However, we are interested in how the performance decreases from that obtained by pre-training.}. \modifybegin Adam~\cite{adam} was used for CNN-based models with $\beta_1 = 0.9, \beta_2 = 0.999$ and learning rate of $10^{-4}$, and SGD was used for Transformer-based models with the momentum of 0.9 and learning rate of $5 \cdot 10^{-4}$.
+For both cases, we used weight decay of $5 \cdot 10^{-5}$.
+Parameters shown in Table~\ref{table:model_params} were used to create input video clips for each model by randomly selecting the start frame of a clip for training. \modifyend Frame sampling of the input video clip to the model was performed as in the steps in Sec.~\ref{sec:h264transcoding}, except resizing the short side to a randomly chosen size in the range of [256, 320] pixels while maintaining the aspect ratio, followed by randomly cropping a $224 \times 224$ pixel patch and flipping it horizontally at a ratio of 50\%.
 The batch size was 8, and training epochs were 5.